WilliamBonvini/williamsblog/content/research/quantum_eigenfaces/index.md

   url: https://github.com/WilliamBonvini/quantum-eigenfaces/tree/main
 ---

+I co-authored a paper at the intersection between Machine Learning and Quantum Computing.
-Submitted paper for [IEEE International Conference on Quantum Computing and Engineering (QCE)](https://qce.quantum.ieee.org/2023/) on the 1st of May 2023.
+It has been accepted for presentation at [IEEE International Conference on Quantum Computing and Engineering (QCE)](https://qce.quantum.ieee.org/2023/), which will be held in September 2023.

 ### Abstract